Guide to Moodle

 If your services have previously been suspended (but are now restored) please contact firstname.lastname@example.org to ensure the restriction has been lifted.
 Please note it may take 24 hours for your full services to be restored.

 If you can access other websites but not Moodle, the service might be unavailable for planned maintenance (which will have been publicised) or because of an unexpected outage.
 In either case, please refer to the IS Service Status page for the latest updates.

 If you've graduated and your access has been removed, contact your department stating what you require access to and why.
 Your department can supply you with the information directly or pass your request on to the relevant person(s).

-Your modules will be available on your Moodle account once you're registered on your course.
+Your courses and modules are all available on your Moodle dashboard once you're registered on your course.
 You're automatically registered in your first year, but you'll need to re-register to access your learning materials in second, third or fourth years of study.

 If you're unable to see modules that your classmates can access, your course lecturer can make it available to you.
 If you can't see your modules and attendance group on your timetable (it will look something like this: M12345-20SC-SEP), contact your Student and Academic Administrators who can correct this for you.

 If you are looking for Moodle modules(s) from previous academic years, you'll find them in the Moodle archive.